iExecBlockchainComputing/iexec-doc/worker.rst

 LOGGERLEVEL       logger level used by the worker                 NO           INFO
 ================  ==============================================  ==========  =============

-Regarding the volumes mounted with the -v option in the docker run command, they are mandatory, if not defined the worker may not behave as expected.
+Regarding the volumes mounted with the -v option in the docker run command, they are mandatory, if not defined the worker may not behave as expected:
+1. The option *-v /tmp/iexec:/tmp* will be used to store all the results from the worker.
+2. The option *-v /var/run/docker.sock:/var/run/docker.sock* is to allow the worker to start new docker containers.

 Install a worker from deb package
 ---------------------------------